My Son’s Sudden Death Left Me Grief Stricken and Confused

-This difference between human and Divine perspectives appears in the Torah and in the words of our Sages.
+This difference between human and Divine perspectives appears in the Torah and in many other works of Jewish philosophy.
 The Torah commentator Rashi, on Parsha Toldos, explains why Isaac’s vision was impaired near the end of his life:

 “…when he was bound on the altar and his father wanted to slaughter him, at that time the heavens opened up and the ministering angels saw, and they were crying.
 Their tears descended and fell on his eyes…”.

 Why did the heavens have to open up, as if the angels had to look out the heavenly window to see what was going on?
 Surely they knew what was happening.
 Rebbetzin Tehilla Jaeger, in her video ‘On the Loss of a Child’, explained that the angels did know what was going on, and from their spiritual perspective it was good.
 It was when they looked out the window and viewed from the perspective of our physical world that they cried.